webuild-consortium/webuild-github-policies/docs/04-repository-management.md

 **Problem:** Repository not visible or accessible

 **Checklist:**

-- [ ] Verify you're logged into GitHub
+- [ ] Verify you are logged into GitHub
-- [ ] Check if you're member of organization
+- [ ] Check if you are member of organization
 - [ ] Confirm repository exists
 - [ ] Verify repository visibility (public/private)
 - [ ] Check if you have required team membership